Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 UNLV Stats and Trends

-- This year, the Rebels have an ATS record of 3-1 in their four games as an underdog of 20.5 points or more.
+- UNLV has played seven games, with four wins against the spread.

+- So far this year, the Rebels have been installed as underdogs by a 20.5-point margin or more four times and are 3-1 ATS in those matchups.

-- UNLV's games this season have hit the over two times in six opportunities (33.3%).
+- UNLV's games this season have eclipsed the over/under two times in six opportunities (33.3%).

-- UNLV is 1-0 against the spread and 0-2 overall in games when it records more than 25.0 points.
+- When UNLV records more than 25.0 points, it is 1-0 against the spread and 0-2 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.